 How to disconnect a third-party app from your Dropbox account

 If at any point you wish to disconnect an app from your account, you can do so in your account settings.

-- Click X next to the app you’d like to disconnect
+- Under Apps with access to your Dropbox, click the arrow next to the app you’d like to disconnect.